Oudy1st/Twitter-Sentimental/README.md

 # Result (demo)
   I scrapped 1000 tweets with #bbcnews since 01-06-2019.
-Then, I categorized and sentimented them.
+Then, I categorized and sentiments them.
-As a result, 40% of tweets is about politic with 3 times positive than negative.
-Then, 25% of them is about business which a bit more negative than postitive.
-So, other are education (8%), tech (1%) and no sport.
+As a result, 40% of tweets are about politic with 3 times positive than negative.
+Then, 25% of them is about a business which a bit more negative than positive.
+So, others are education (8%), tech (1%) and no sport.